The flags of Cuba and Venezuela

 Before 1999, Venezuela was a functioning democracy with a stable economy and a reasonable standard of living for most Venezuelans.
 All of that changed with the election of Hugo Chavez.
 Chavez, who came to power with a socialist agenda, asked for just two years to improve the country.
 His grip on Venezuela continues today, even after his death.

 In short order, Chavez turned the wealthiest country in South America, with the largest oil reserves, into a failed state.
-He expelled international corporations from the country, instead substituting his government’s control over the entirety of the economy.
+He expelled international corporations from the country, instead substituting his government’s control over the entirety of the economy, including implementing disastrous price controls on products.
 The result produced shortages of power, water, food, and other basic needs.
 The average Venezuelan suddenly had to wait in food lines for hours to survive.

 Those with wealth and the means to leave the country did just that.
 It is estimated that as many as two million Venezuelans left after Chavez took power, taking their wealth with them.
 The wealth gap exploded.
 There is virtually no middle class in Venezuela.
 There is still a small elite class connected to the government that gets its needs taken care of while most other Venezuelans live in poverty.